-Early Voting for the November 6, 2018 General Election, begins on Thursday, September 27th and ends on Monday, November 5th.
+Early Voting for the March 17, 2020 General Primary Election, begins on Thursday, February 6th and ends on Monday, March 16th.

 Early voting refers to a procedure implemented in Illinois for the first time at the 2006 General Primary Election which allows for registered voters to vote in person, in advance of Election Day without having to provide a reason or an excuse.
 Registered voters can vote early during the 40th day through the day prior to the election only at specific locations determined by the Election Authority.
 Please note that once a voter casts an early ballot, the vote cast is final and may not be revoked and the voter is not eligible to cast a vote on Election Day.

-Vote by Mail for the November 6, 2018 General Election, begins on Wednesday, August 8th and ends on Thursday, November 1st.
-Please note the first day to apply for a vote by mail ballot is Wednesday, August 8th but Thursday, September 27th is the first day to mail ballots.
+Vote by Mail for the March 17, 2020 General Primary Election, begins on Wednesday, December 18th and ends on Thursday, March 12th.
+Please note the first day to apply for a vote by mail ballot is Wednesday, December 18th but Thursday, February 6th is the first day to mail ballots.

 Many registered voters in Illinois, for various reasons, are unable to vote in person at the polling place on Election Day.
 Vote by mail is available prior to each election.
 This voting method allows registered voters to cast their ballots without having to go to the polling place.
 The ballots are then tabulated election night.